atomashpolskiy/bt/README.md

 To allow you test the changes that you've made to the core, **Bt** ships with a specialized framework for integration tests.
 Create an arbitrary-sized _swarm_ of peers inside a simple _JUnit_ test, set the number of seeders and leechers and start a real torrent session on your localhost.
 E.g. create one seeder and many leechers to stress test the network overhead; use a really large file and multiple peers to stress test your newest laptop's expensive SSD storage; or just launch the whole swarm in _no-files_ mode and test your protocol extensions.

+### Parallel downloads

+**Bt** has out-of-the-box support for multiple simultaneous torrent sessions with minimal system overhead.
+1% CPU and 32M of RAM should be enough for everyone!

+### Java 8 CompletableFuture

+Client API leverages the asynchronous `java.util.concurrent.CompletableFuture` to provide the most natural way for co-ordinating multiple torrent sessions.
+E.g. use `CompletableFuture.allOf(client1.startAsync(...), client2.startAsync(...), ...).join()`.
+Or create a more sophisticated processing pipeline.

+### And much more...

+* Client's Peer ID customization
+* YAML schemas for all bencoded objects: metainfo files, messages, tracker responses, etc. -- with support for automatic validation
+* Torrent session's state with some useful runtime info, accessible via scheduled listener callbacks
+* ...
+* _**check it out yourself!**_

 ## A really ascetic code sample

 ```java